-Behind the stately gray exterior lies a whimsical world: snuggle into French linen sheets with a fuzzy hot water bottle in one of the 26 rooms or suites, or settle into a stylishly appointed Airstream in the freshly revamped rooftop trailer park (they were just unveiled in September 2014).
-And speaking of the rooftop: there’s no better place to take in the view of Table Mountain and Lion’s Head presiding over the city.
+Behind the stately gray exterior lies a whimsical world: snuggle into crisp white sheets in one of the 26 colorful rooms or suites, or settle into a stylishly appointed Airstream in the rooftop trailer park.
+And speaking of the rooftop: there’s no better place to take in the view of Table Mountain presiding over the city.

 Grand Daddy Hotel in Cape Town, South Africa

 In a city with no shortage of great lodgings, Cape Town’s Grand Daddy Hotel offers guests something a little different: a night’s sleep in a vintage Airstream trailer parked on the roof of the hotel.
 The top-floor trailer park—which includes seven units, all with views of Table Mountain—was conceived by owner Jody Aufrichtig and local design studio Whatiftheworld.
 A different South African artist imagined the look of each trailer, and themes include the pink-hued “Love of Lace,” by Tracy Lynch, and Mark and Joe Stead’s “Goldilocks and the Three Bears,” featuring a human-size bear suit in the closet.
 During your stay, take advantage of the adjacent rooftop bar and picnic seating, a more sociable option than trailer-side room service. —Diane Vadino Grand Daddy Hotel, 27/(0) 21-424-7247, from $90.
 This appeared in the March/April 2010 issue.